 SAGAL: Wow.
 So I knew you like - again - in these wonderful innocent roles.
 I never got around to "Elmer Gantry," somehow.
 And then, of course, "The Partridge Family," where you were playing a sweet, all-American mom.
 And I'm reading your book, and your book has - shall we say - a lot of adult material.

 JONES: I know.

 JONES: Well, that's the point.
 When they came to me and asked if I would write a book about my life.
 And I thought, do I want to do this?
 I mean - then I thought to myself, why not?
-I mean, they know me as "Oklahoma," "Carousel," Mrs. Partridge, all those characters.
+I mean, they know me as, you know, "Oklahoma," "Carousel," Mrs. Partridge, all those characters.
 Why can't they know me as me?